MeNiks/Observations/rxjava.md

-# Working of doonnext/map/create/just of observables
+# Working of doonnext / map / create / just of observables

 # Observation 1
 ```